-Eminent Gold Corp. (formerly Navy Resources Corp.) (the "Company") was incorporated in the province of British Columbia on May 5, 2011.
-The Company changed its name to Eminent Gold Corp. on February 10, 2021.
+Eminent Gold Corp. (the "Company") was incorporated in the province of British Columbia on May 5, 2011.
 The Company is engaged in the exploration and evaluation of resource properties.
-The Company's registered office is 1740-1177 West Hastings Street, Vancouver, British Columbia, V6E 2K3.
+The Company's registered office is 3849 Thurston Street, Burnaby, British Columbia, V5H 1H9.
 The Company's shares are traded on the TSX Venture Exchange (the "Exchange") under the symbol "EMNT".

 These financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
-As at December 31, 2021, the Company has not generated any revenue and incurred a loss of \$1,212,855.
+As at December 31, 2022, the Company has not generated any revenue and incurred a loss of \$1,510,919.
 The Company's continuation as a going concern is dependent on its ability to generate future cash flows and/or obtain additional financing.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Management intends to finance operating costs over the next twelve months with cash on hand, loans from directors and companies controlled by directors and/or private placements of common stock.
 There is a risk that additional financing will not be available on a timely basis or on terms acceptable to the Company.
 These financial statements do not reflect any adjustments that may be necessary if the Company is unable to continue as a going concern.